 Write an Activities Resume

 Your academic transcript will tell colleges what you do in class.
 But grades aren't the whole story.
 A one-page outline of your high school activities gives colleges and universities another way to get to know you.

 Include student organizations, sports, volunteer work or involvement in your place of worship.
 What specific activity you do is not as important as the leadership and commitment it shows.

 Ask for Recommendation Letters

 You can also ask a mentor, your boss or a volunteer supervisor.
 Just remember, recommendation letters for college shouldn't come from people who are related to you (sorry, Mom).

 Ace Your College Interview

 One of your best chances to make an impression on your college admissions counselor is by talking with them in person.
 Be confident.
 Tell them why you are interested in college and what you hope to study.

-the school is what every college and university is looking for.
+And the best tip for an admissions interview?
+Ask questions.
+A genuine interest in the school is what every college and university is looking for.
 Get more admission interview tips here.